Product

 Below are the most recommended help desk and ticketing platforms for IT teams:

 • Freshdesk: It offers an easy-to-use platform with AI-powered ticketing, automation, self-service options, and collaboration tools.
-Freshdesk comes in a free version and three different paid plans.
+Freshdesk costs around $18 to $95 per agent every month.

 10. Security Information and Event Management (SIEM) Software